-The QoS 8-bits field is intended for Quality of Service parameters, allowing differentiated treatment of traffic, it's use has changed along time.
+The QoS 8-bits field is intended for Quality-of-Service parameters, allowing differentiated treatment of traffic, its use has changed along the time.
 Currently, it's divided into two fields: the first six bits are called Differentiated Services Code Point (DSCP) and the remaining two bits, Explicit Congestion Notification (ECN).

-The next 16-bits field is used to specify the total packet length (header included), up to 64 Kbytes.
+The next 16-bits field is used to specify the total packet length (header included), and that's up to 64 Kbytes.

 For now, we will skip the next three fields about fragmentation.
-The following 8-bits field is TTL (Time To Live) actually it does not specify any time value, instead it represents a hop countdown, whenever a router forwards the packet it decrements the TTL, if it reaches zero the packet is discarded and an ICMP error message is issued.
-This allows a sender to specify how far the packet will be propagated in the point of view of how many routers it will be able to cross.
+The following 8-bits field is TTL (Time To Live), it actually doesn't specify any time value, instead it represents a hop countdown, whenever a router forwards the packet the TTL value is decremented, if it reaches zero the packet is discarded and an ICMP error message is sent.
+This allows a sender to specify how far the packet will be propagated, meaning how many routers will it be able to cross.

-The protocol 8-bits field is used for multiplexing, it holds a number that identifies to whom transported data (payload) belongs to.
+The protocol 8-bits field is used for multiplexing, it holds a number that identifies to whom the transported data (the payload) belongs to.
 This allows the IPv4 layer to be used by several different upper layers, for instance, value six means data belongs to TCP, value one means it belongs to ICMP.